 Student-athletes should capture footage from varsity games and include 20–30 strong clips that show how they manage under pressure in competition, mentally and athletically.
 While student-athletes are generally inclined to use skills footage in their highlight video, this footage doesn’t always give college coaches an accurate look at what the athlete is capable of, especially in competition.
 The best way to give college coaches what they are looking for and truly demonstrate how an athlete performs under pressure is through game footage.

-College coaches understand the difficulties of putting together a field hockey recruiting video, especially given the changing landscape of recruiting during COVID-19.
 In the video below, former D1 player and D1 and D3 college coach Lindsay Kasten breaks down what field hockey players should include in their field hockey skills video and what coaches want to see, including: